Featured in...

 Reviews shown are for JustAnswer.

-What are the best excuses for a littering fine?
+What are the best excuses to avoid a fine?

 Councils in the UK are cracking down on people who litter; many will not accept any excuses for littering.